 The Family and Medical Leave Act of 1993 (FMLA) is a federal law that requires employers with fifty or more employees to provide twelve weeks of job-protected, unpaid leave (in a twelve-month period) for qualified employees to deal with a “serious health condition.”

-The Department of Labor defines a “serious” condition as a health condition requiring hospitalization or “continuing treatment” and more than three days absence from work.
+The Department of Labor defines a “serious” condition as a health condition requiring hospitalization or “continuing treatment” and more than three days of absence from work.

 WHAT IS CALIFORNIA’S HEALTHY WORKPLACE HEALTHY FAMILY ACT?